-Some of the statements contained in this annual report that are not purely historical statements discuss future expectations, contain projections of results of operations or financial condition, or state other forward-looking information.
+Some of the statements contained in this Annual Report on Form 10-K that are not purely historical statements discuss future expectations, contain projections of results of operations or financial condition, or state other forward-looking information.
 Those statements are subject to known and unknown risks, uncertainties, and other factors that could cause the actual results to differ materially from those contemplated by the statements.
 The "forward-looking" information is based on various factors and was derived using numerous assumptions.
 In some cases, you can identify these so-called forward-looking statements by words like "may," "will," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "potential," or "continue" or the negative of those words and other comparable words.
 You should be aware that those statements only reflect our predictions and are subject to risks and uncertainties.
 Actual events or results may differ substantially.
 Important factors that could cause our actual results to be materially different from the forward-looking statements include (but are not limited to) the following:

-- (1) the impact of the general economy and economic uncertainty on our business; - (2) risks associated with the operation of our business generally, including: - a. client demand for our services and solutions; - b. maintaining a balance of our supply of skills and resources with client demand; - c. effectively competing in a highly competitive market; - d. protecting our clients' and our data and information; - e. risks from international operations; - f. obtaining favorable pricing to reflect services provided; - g. adapting to changes in technologies and offerings; and - h. risk of loss of one or more significant software vendors; - (3) legal liabilities, including intellectual property protection and infringement; - (4) risks associated with managing growth through acquisitions and organically; and - (5) the risks detailed from time to time with our filings with the Securities and Exchange Commission (the "SEC").
+- (1) the impact of the general economy and economic uncertainty on our business; - (2) risks associated with the operation of our business generally, including: - a. client demand for our services and solutions; - b. maintaining a balance of our supply of skills and resources with client demand; - c. effectively competing in a highly competitive market; - d. protecting our clients' and our data and information; - e. risks from international operations; - f. obtaining favorable pricing to reflect services provided; - g. adapting to changes in technologies and offerings; and - h. risk of loss of one or more significant software vendors; - (3) legal liabilities, including intellectual property protection and infringement or personally identifiable information; - (4) risks associated with managing growth organically and through acquisitions; and - (5) the risk factors detailed from time to time with our filings with the Securities and Exchange Commission (the "SEC").

 This discussion is not exhaustive, but is designed to highlight important factors that may impact our forward-looking statements.
-Because the factors referred to above, as well as the statements included under the heading "Risk Factors" and elsewhere in this annual report, including documents incorporated by reference herein, could cause actual results or outcomes to differ materially from those expressed in any forward-looking statement made by us or on our behalf, you should not place undue reliance on any forward-looking statements.
+Because the factors referred to above, as well as the statements included under the heading "Risk Factors" and elsewhere in this Annual Report on Form 10-K, including documents incorporated by reference herein, could cause actual results or outcomes to differ materially from those expressed in any forward-looking statement made by us or on our behalf, you should not place undue reliance on any forward-looking statements.

 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance, or achievements.
-We are under no duty to update any of the forward-looking statements after the date of this annual report to conform such statements to actual results.
+We are under no duty to update any of the forward-looking statements after the date of this Annual Report on Form 10-K to conform such statements to actual results.